Rickroll80/SQLDemo/README.md

 - Typing text into the search bar displays customers entered in the database whose name and/or age contains the text.

 ![SQLDemo](https://user-images.githubusercontent.com/57027672/192425723-e89f4b12-0e88-4f05-9f98-d35332aca297.gif)

+- This app was designed based on the following tutorial: https://www.youtube.com/watch?v=312RhjfetP8